 Consider this assisted movement.
 Your body isn’t actively moving the muscles; you have help.

 “Passive range of motion is when the power to move the joint comes exclusively from an external source, such as when a therapist moves a joint during treatment.
-In other words, if you let your arm go limp and someone else raises your arm above your head for you that would be a passive range of motion.
+In other words, if you let your arm go limp and someone else raises your arm above your head for you that would be a passive movement.

 This is when the movement of the joint is partially powered by an external source and partly by the body’s own muscles.
-For example, if you lift your arm and another person is guiding your arm up while applying some gentle force at the same time that would be an active-assist range of motion.
+For example, if you lift your arm and another person is guiding your arm up while applying some gentle force at the same time that would be an active-assist movement.

 Range of motion plays an important role in various functional tasks, including reaching overhead, negotiating stairs, and rising from low chairs.
-Basically, when your range of motion becomes limited in joints you use frequently—like your hips, knees, shoulders, elbows, and so on—it’s harder to do everyday activities.
+Basically, when your movement becomes limited in joints you use frequently—like your hips, knees, shoulders, elbows, and so on—it’s harder to do everyday activities.

 Limitations can also cause compensatory movement patterns that put increased stress on other joints, which can lead to injury.

-Even if your range of motion isn’t limited, it’s still worth knowing about, particularly if you’re an active person.
+Even if your movement isn’t limited, it’s still worth knowing about, particularly if you’re an active person.

 According to a 2020 review in Sage Open Medicine, performing strength training exercises at the full range of motions versus partial range of motion produces better muscle- and strength-gain results, particularly in the lower body.